docker/docs/docker-for-mac/faqs.md

 ### What is the disk image?

 The containers and images are stored in a _disk image_ named `Docker.raw` or `Docker.qcow2` depending on your settings (see below).
-By default, the disk image is stored in `~/Library/Containers/com.docker.docker/Data`, in the `vms/0` subdirectory starting with Docker for Mac 18.01, and `com.docker.driver.amd64-linux` before.
+By default, the disk image is stored in `~/Library/Containers/com.docker.docker/Data/vms/0`.

 ### Qcow2 or Raw?